Hungarian Grey: Characteristics

 Hungarian Grey cattle are robust, slender and tall.
+They have high muscle content and marbled meat.
 Bulls stand about 150 cm at the withers, and weigh some 800 kg; cows average 135 cm in height and 525 kg in weight.

 The coat colour ranges from silvery-white to ash-grey; males are usually darker than cows, with a black scrotum and eyes ringed with black.
 The skin is pigmented and grey.
 As in other Podolic breeds, the calves are born reddish and become grey at about six months old.
 The horns are long and curved and are directed upwards in a lyre shape; they may be some 70 to 80 cm in length.

 The Hungarian Grey shares with indicine cattle some genetic characteristics relating to milk proteins including casein, and to amplified fragment length polymorphism marker haplotypes.
 It does not otherwise show any marked similarity to zebuine cattle.